micheles/papers/PITCHME.md

 - but the real reason is that I got a 20% slowdown, even yesterday
 - it will wait another year

+---

+# Algoritmic solutions are always better than technological solutions

 ---?image=collapse.jpg

 @color[white](what about architecture?)